Catholic Church in Haiti: The Concordat and the second wave of evangelization (1860–1910)

 "After years of negotiations, a concordat between the Catholic Church and the Haitian government was signed on 28 March 1860.
 In December 1860, Monseigneur Monetti arrived as the Church's delegate.

 The concordat provided that the Catholic Church would have the special protection of the Government.
 The president would nominate the archbishop and the bishops, but the Pope could refuse them canonical institution.
 The clergy received an annual salary of 1200 francs from the State."

 "Five bishoprics were erected in 1861; the Archbishopric of Port-au-Prince, and the Sees of Cap-Haitien, Les Cayes, Gonaïves, and Port-de-Paix.
 Initially, the Archbishop of Port-au-Prince administered all the dioceses.
-A separate bishop was appointed to Cap-haitien in 1873, who would also oversee the administration of Port-au-Paix.
+A separate bishop was appointed to Cap-Haïtien in 1873, who would also oversee the administration of Port-au-Paix.
 In 1893 a separate bishop was appointed for Les Cayes; while Gonaïves was still administered by the archbishop.
 On the conclusion of the concordat, three fathers of the Congregation of the Holy Ghost and of the Holy Heart of Mary were sent to Port-au-Prince.
 These restored the regular parish organization in the capital.
 The first archbishop, du Cosquer, and his successor, Quilloux, visited France to enlist new priests.
 Because of diseases in the tropical climate, many of the clergy died.
 By 1906, out of 516 priests who had come from France since 1864, 200 had died, 150 were still at their posts, and the rest were invalided to Europe.
 To ensure recruits, Mgr. du Cosquer established the Saint-Martial Seminary in 1864, which was united with the Colonial Seminary conducted by the Fathers of the Holy Ghost.
 It received an annual state subsidy of 20,000 francs, the payment of which, however, was suspended owing to the political troubles of 1867, and in 1869 it was entirely abrogated.
 In 1870, owing to the war, the Fathers of the Holy Ghost gave up direction of the seminary.
 Mgr.
 Quilloux then founded a new seminary in Pontchâteau (Loire inférieure) in 1873 under the direction of the Fathers of the Society of Mary.
-Finally in 1893 the seminary was removed to St-Jacques (Finisterre) and its direction entrusted to the secular priests.
+Finally in 1893, the seminary was removed to St-Jacques (Finisterre) and its direction entrusted to the secular priests.
 By 1909, Pontchâteau Seminary had sent 196 priests to Haiti, and St. Jacques had sent 171, for 92 parishes."